 At the event, we also launched two publications entitled ‘Belonging to Belfast’ which featured interviews and information on all the cultures that took part in the Culture Café series.

-One publication is targeted at adults and the other at children.
+One publication was for adults and the other for children.
 You can request a copy of these free publications by emailing firstname.lastname@example.org.